infojunkie/MantisBT-Slack/README.md

 # Changes

 MantisBT-Slack forked from https://github.com/infojunkie/MantisBT-Slack I added the possibility to map bug severity/bug handler with slack channels.
+I matched the color displayed in slack with the bug status color.

 Setup:
 Activate "Use severity" in the plugin configuration pages.